Nemin32/Nemin32.github.io/soulstorm/_posts/2021-04-10-transcript.md

 ---
-title: "[SPOILER] The Transcript of Soulstorm's Cutscenes"
+title: "The Transcript of Soulstorm's Cutscenes"
 summary: In case you wanted to quote something quickly.
 ---